 Vexere issues e-tickets through direct integration with VNR’s central ticketing system, so the PDF or QR code you receive after booking on Vexere is the same document the automated station gates read.
 No additional exchange or counter visit is required for standard VNR trains.

 The one exception Vexere flags for every international traveler: private luxury carriages issue vouchers, not e-tickets.
-If you booked a private cabin with Violette Express, Victoria, Chapa, Sapaly, or Lotus, the document in your inbox is a voucher that must be exchanged for a physical ticket at the operator’s dedicated booth at least 60 minutes before departure.
+If you booked a private cabin with Violette Express, Sapaly, Chapa, Lotus, or another private operator, the document in your inbox is a voucher that must be exchanged for a physical ticket at the operator’s dedicated booth at least 60 minutes before departure.
 Standard VNR trains (SE, TN, SP codes) do not require this step.

 How to Decode Your Vietnam Train E-Ticket: Vietnamese to English